Kialo requires cookies to work correctly.

 The best available technology for depositing high-level radioactive waste requires deep, stable geological formations, which is not feasible for many countries.
 (Source: IAEA Safety Standards: Classification of radioactive waste, link:

-Newer reactor designs can also use most of the "waste" as fuel.
+Newer reactor designs can also use most of the long-lived "waste" as fuel.
 The remaining radioactive waste is minuscule in volume and can be safely stored on-site.

 Even if we stopped operating nuclear power plants, we still would have to care for all the waste that was produced until now and the waste that is produced in other industry sectors like nuclear medicine.
 The amount of additional waste does not change the situation significantly.